coderbyheart/coderbyheart.com/content/post/npm7-and-aws-sdk-v3.md

 ---
 subtitle: Cloud Native
 title:
-  Handling NPM v7's unneccessary inclusion of peer dependencies with AWS SDK v3
+  Handling NPM v7's unnecessary inclusion of peer dependencies with AWS SDK v3
 abstract:
-  When using NPM v7 to package lambdas using AWS SKD v3 it leads to unneccessary large deployment pacakges.
+  When using NPM v7 to package lambdas using AWS SKD v3 it leads to unnecessary large deployment pacakges.
 date: 2021-03-07T16:00:00.000Z
 ---